 Our officers, directors and principal stockholders each holding more than 5% of our common stock, collectively, control approximately 56% of our outstanding common stock.
 As a result, these stockholders, if they act together, will be able to significantly influence our management and affairs and most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 The interests of these stockholders may not be the same as or may even conflict with your interests.
-For example, these stockholders, which could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our capital stock or our assets, and might affect the prevailing market price of our common stock due to investors' perceptions that conflicts of interest may exist or arise.
+For example, these stockholders could attempt to delay or prevent a change in control, even if such change in control would benefit our other stockholders, which could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our capital stock or our assets, and might affect the prevailing market price of our common stock due to investors' perceptions that conflicts of interest may exist or arise.
 As a result, this concentration of ownership may not be in the best interests of our other stockholders.